tebesfinwo/rename-pdf/README.md

 [ ] The new name is UGLY.
 If the title of the PDF is "A morning bird", `rename-pdf` will rename it to `amorningbird.pdf` instead of `a-morning-bird.pdf`

-[ ] The new name will contains any character in the title.

 [ ] Code is UGLY.

 ## Installation